Wolfgang Leidhold: Academic career

 Leidhold studied social sciences, philosophy and East Asian studies at the Ruhr University Bochum.
 His teachers included Norbert Elias, Günter Gawlick, Jürgen Gebhardt, Leo Kofler, Eric Voegelin and Peter Weber-Schäfer.
 After completing his master's degree with a thesis on René Descartes (unpublished) and studying at Stanford University, CA, he received his PhD in 1982 with a thesis on "Ethics and Politics in Francis Hutcheson."

 From 1978 to 1989 he was an assistant professor at the University of Erlangen, teaching political philosophy, history of ideas and international relations.
 During the 80s, Leidhold focused on international relations, on security issues in particular, especially in cooperation with the German Institute for International and Security Affairs (SWP).
 Funded by the Thyssen Foundation (Cologne) he initiated a project on the Pacific Island Region and international security (1986–1988).
 During this time, he worked as a research fellow at the Center for Strategic and International Studies (CSIS) of Georgetown University in Washington, D.C., than directed by Ray Cline.
 Later on he was associated with the East-West-Center and the University of Hawaiʻi at Mānoa.

 Extensive research trips took him to the Pacific Island states, Australia, and New Zealand.
 This provided the empirical basis for his monograph "Crisis Under the Southern Cross.
 The Pacific Island Region and International Security".
 With this thesis, Leidhold received his post-doctoral lecturing qualification in political science.

-From 1991 to 1992 Leidhold served as Interim Professor the Eric Voegelin Chair at the Geschwister-Scholl-Institute of the University of Munich and the Chair of International Relations at the University of Eichstätt.
+From 1991 to 1992, Leidhold served as Interim Professor the Eric Voegelin Chair at the Geschwister-Scholl-Institute of LMU Munich and the Chair of International Relations at the Catholic University of Eichstätt-Ingolstadt.
 In 1992, he became a full professor of political science at the University of Cologne, focusing on political theory and the history of ideas.
 The study of the structure of experience and its historical development from the Paleolithic to the present has been his priority since then.
 Aside from numerous other research projects, he initiated and designed ILIAS in 1997, an open-source online learning platform that enjoys worldwide distribution.
 His dedication to the project was honored with the ILIAS honorary award in 2015.

 Currently, he is exploring the relationship between experience and ecology, as well as the development of a trans-human ecological ethos.

 The Festschrift "Experience" (2021) illustrates the international impact of Leidhold's ideas.